top of page

 Image of a digitalized human brain

 Generative AI is revolutionizing how organizations operate, and nonprofits are no exception.
-From drafting grant proposals to streamlining day-to-day operations, tools like ChatGPT and DALL·E offer incredible potential.
-But with these opportunities come challenges—data security, ethical considerations, and the need for ongoing learning.
+From drafting grant proposals to streamlining day-to-day operations, tools like ChatGPT and Claude offer incredible potential.
+But with these opportunities come challenges, data security, ethical considerations, and the need for ongoing learning.

-In this rapidly evolving field, no single organization or individual can claim to be an expert.
-That’s why a strong Generative AI Policy must include a commitment to co-learning—collaborating, sharing insights, and adapting as the technology develops.
-This guide walks you through the key elements of a robust policy and offers a free policy sample to help your nonprofit use AI responsibly and effectively.
+In this rapidly evolving field, no single organization or individual can claim to be the expert.
+That’s why a strong Generative AI Policy needs a commitment to co-learning, shared clarity, and steady adaptation as the technology develops.
+This guide walks you through the key elements of a robust policy and includes a free starter template to help your nonprofit build responsible guardrails that align with your mission and values.

 What Is Generative AI?
 Why Should Nonprofits Care?